bceverly/sysmanage/FEATURES-TODO.md

     configuration file management
     of it.

-12. It would be cool for sysmanage- docs to have a sysmanage.yaml and sysmanage-agent.yaml inter- active config builder screen where you get to choose your values / options from a list and press a button and it generates the yaml in a window that you can then copy from.

-13. For Ubuntu (and possibly other
+12. For Ubuntu (and possibly other
     Linux platforms?) we need to
     be able to push a request to
     add a PPA to a remote host
     from a UI on the server.

-14. Figure out why the descriptions aren't flowing through for available packages.